-ROSATI-KAIN CLASS OF 2028 SUMMER READING/REVIEW ASSIGNMENT
+ROSATI-KAIN CLASS OF 2029 SUMMER READING/REVIEW ASSIGNMENT

-Dear Class of 2028,
+Dear Class of 2029,

 Welcome from Rosati-Kain's English Department!
-To get ready for your Freshman Literary Types class, please complete the project listed below.
+We hope this project will help prepare you for your Freshman Literary Types class.

-Listed below are some novels which tell about people who have overcome great obstacles in their lives.
-During the summer before you begin your freshman year, please read one of the books from the list below and write a five-paragraph essay about the book.
+Novels often portray people who have overcome great obstacles in their lives.
+Over the summer, please read one of the books from the list below and write a five-paragraph essay about the book.
 Please use MLA format for headings, page numbers, and page citations for quotes.
 This essay will be due during the first week of school in August and will count toward your first quarter grade.
 Please bring a paper copy of this essay to submit.
-If you are unable to print your essay, please send a pdf version to the email address listed at the end of this assignment.
+If you are unable to print your essay, send a pdf version to the email addresses listed below.